 Library telephones are for library business only.
 Library staff will not accept incoming calls for library patrons.
-Cell phones should not be used in the library.
+See also Cell Phones.

 Contact the circulation staff if you encounter any problems with the copy machine.
 Circulation staff can add paper and fix minor paper jams but cannot repair the machine.
 Staff will place a service call if required.

-Please place your recyclable paper products in the recycling bins dispersed throughout the library.
+Please place your recyclable products in the recycling bins dispersed throughout the library.